 Bloomberg Philanthropies grant represents financial commitments received in advance under conditional promises to provide funding for Carbon Mapper's programs.
-During the year ended August 31, 2023, certain portions of grant restrictions were satisfied allowing Carbon Mapper to transfer a portion of the grant proceeds to contributed support on the statement of activities and changes in net assets.
-The refundable portion of advanced funding amounted to \$1,230,823 and \$283,420 at August 31, 2023 and 2022, respectively, and is reflected as a short-term liability on the statements of financial position.
+During the year ended August 31, 2024, certain portions of grant restrictions were satisfied allowing Carbon Mapper to transfer a portion of the grant proceeds to contributed support on the statement of activities and changes in net assets.
+The refundable portion of advanced funding amounted to \$1,567,878 and \$1,230,823 at August 31, 2024 and 2023, respectively, and is reflected as a short-term liability on the statements of financial position.

-14. Right of Use Asset and Leases
+14. Operating Right of Use Asset and Leases

-Carbon Mapper leases its corporate office space in Pasadena under a multi-year operating lease with an effective date of July 1, 2021 and expiring August 31, 2024.
-In accordance with ASU 2016-02, Leases, Carbon Mapper is required to reflect the present value of future operating lease payments (discounted at an appropriate borrowing rate) as a "Right of Use" asset along with a corresponding lease liability.
+Upon expiration of its multi-year corporate office lease in Pasadena on June 30, 2024, Carbon Mapper entered into a one-year operating lease expiring May 31, 2025.
+In a previous year, Carbon Mapper was required to reflect the present value of future operating lease payments (discounted at an appropriate borrowing rate) as an "Operating Right of Use" asset along with a corresponding lease liability In accordance with ASU 2016-02, Leases.

-As of August 31, 2023, Carbon Mapper recorded a total lease liability in the amount of \$42,474 and a corresponding right of use asset for the premises in the amount of \$41,191.
-As of August 31, 2022, Carbon Mapper recorded a total lease liability in the amount of \$88,817 (split between current amount of \$46,342 and noncurrent amount of \$42,475) and a corresponding right of use asset for the premises in the amount of \$88,817.
-The weighted average discount rate associated with the calculation of the present value of the future lease payments as of August 31, 2023 was 4.0%, which represents an estimate of Carbon Mapper's incremental borrowing rate.

-Future minimum lease payments representing the amortized principal balance of the lease liability as of August 31, 2023 are as follows: Year ending August 31, 2024: \$42,474.
-Total rent expense for the years ended August 31, 2023 and 2022 amounted to \$74,482 and \$57,721, respectively, and is included with occupancy expense on the statement of functional expenses.
+At August 31, 2023, Carbon Mapper recorded a total lease liability in the amount of \$42,474 and a corresponding operating right of use asset for the premises in the amount of \$41,191.
+The weighted average discount rate associated with the calculation of the present value of the future lease payments as of August 31, 2024 was 4.0%, which represented an estimate of Carbon Mapper's incremental borrowing rate.
+Total rent expense for the years ended August 31, 2024 and 2023 amounted to \$92,594 and \$74,482, respectively, and is included with occupancy expense on the statement of functional expenses.